Reach1/learngit/readme.txt

-Git is a versin conrtol system
+Git is a distributed version conrtol system
-Git is free software.
+Git is free softwared distributed under the GPL.